getumbrel/llama-gpt/README.md

 ./run.sh --model 7b
 ```

-Or if you have an Nvidia GPU, you can run LlamaGPT with CUDA support using the `--with-model` flag, like:
+Or if you have an Nvidia GPU, you can run LlamaGPT with CUDA support using the `--with-cuda` flag, like:

 ```
 ./run.sh --model 7b --with-cuda